If you’re employed there’s a good chance you’ve heard the term performance management.

 When performance management takes place in this ongoing manner and not just carried out as a simple appraisal or review once or twice a year, this provides an opportunity to cultivate talent.

 Assuming you are measuring and collecting information about both past and current performance issues, you have the perfect opportunity to develop strategies that develop your employees.
-You and your employee can create a plan that will not only help their natural talents grow and evolve but aligns with your overall organizational goals.
+You and your employee can create a plan that will not only help their natural talents grow and evolve but aligns with your overall company goals.

 That is a win-win proposition.